If you’ve gotten into the groove of better sleep habits but are still having trouble dozing off, your decorating skills might be to blame.

 1. Pick the right bed.

 According to feng shui principles, solid wood or upholstered headboards have better energy than metal ones, which can give off a prison-like vibe.
 Naturally, you want a super comfortable mattress, too.
-(Might we suggest a foam memory model?)
+(Might we suggest the best memory foam mattress?)

 2. Figure out furniture placement.